 Like every superhero has some special power for the workforce of the future, and that power could be chatbots – What do you think?

 Human Capital Trends report found that only 17% of global HR executives are ready to manage a workforce with people, robots, and AI working side by side.

 Recruitment is an important part of HR activity.
-With bot solution, it can be handled seamlessly.
-Mya, the AI recruiting assistant, for example, manages large candidate pools, giving FirstJob recruiters and hiring managers more time to focus on interviews and closing offers.
+With chatbots, tasks can be handled seamlessly.
+Mya, the AI recruiting assistant for example manages large candidate pools, giving FirstJob recruiters and hiring managers more time to focus on interviews and closing offers.

 How does Mya do that?

-- Mya can chat to many candidates simultaneously via SMS, Facebook, Skype, email, or chat
+- Mya can chat with many candidates simultaneously via SMS, Facebook, Skype, email, or chat

-- It asks prescreen questions, responds to FAQs, delivers application progress updates, gives tips and guidance, sends alert to the candidates, and administers assessments & challenges
+- It asks to prescreen questions, responds to FAQs, delivers application progress updates, gives tips and guidance, sends alerts to the candidates, and administers assessments & challenges

 - It provides vital information for recruiters and managers, ranking candidates on factors like experience, recent activity, engagement, and other metrics.